fatima-fneish/NeuronDynamicsML/README.md

 - `colabs/`: All Google Colab notebooks used in the project
 - `data/`: Intracellular voltage and injected current traces
 - `figures/`: Key plots exported from the notebooks
-- `results/`: Logs, predictions, learned conductances, etc.
 - `README.md`: This file
-- `requirements.txt`: (Optional) Python libraries, if running locally
+- `requirements.txt`: Python libraries, if running locally

 ---